 Focusing on the mother

 All too often, once the baby is born, all the attention switches from the woman to baby.
 Those first six weeks are often not all a woman needs to recover and “bounce back”.
 Have you heard of the term matrescence?
 This term describes the time of transition to motherhood.
 This term was coined in the 70s.
+It is the idea that a mother is being born also, not just a baby.
+You not only meet your new infant on the day your give birth but you also meet a new you!
 There is no time limit on this period of transition.
-Motherhood is a huge shift in both physical changes and mindset.
+For many, it can take months, if not years to settle into this new role.
+And that is ok.
+Motherhood is a huge shift in physical changes – we know that.
+However there is also a shift in identity, lifestyle and massive shifts in your mental, emotional and spiritual states.
 Watch a TedTalk on matrescence here.

 I love to care for new mothers.
 Making sure she is feeling supported, can handle stress to the best of her ability and is out of pain.
 Read more on postnatal care with me here.